Red’s BEST Activities in South Australia!

 5 Troubridge Island

 Troubridge Island is about 2000 km too far south to make it into the tropics.
 But if you were washed ashore on a fine day, you’d think you really WERE on a deserted tropical island.
-Deserted but for the Little Penguins and Cormorants for whom this is a breeding ground AND whoever else you brought with you to share the solitude!!
+Luckily, a Troubridge Island escape means you can stay on this tiny island, deserted but for the Little Penguins and Cormorants for whom this is a breeding ground AND whoever else you brought with you to share the solitude!!
 But snorkelling the clear waters surrounding the island, hauling in a fish or two for the BBQ, wandering the beaches and staying in a renovated lighthouse-keeper’s cottage about 6 km offshore from Edithburgh on the Yorke Peninsula is a mighty fine deserted-tropical-island substitute.

 6 Remarkable Rocks on Kangaroo Island

 The odd-shaped wind and sand-blasted granite Rocks aren’t the only remarkable thing about the third largest of Australia’s 8222 islands!
-Vivonne Bay is regularly in the top 10 eco-friendly beaches in Australia, if not the world.
+Vivonne Bay regularly makes the lists of the top 10 eco-friendly beaches in Australia, if not the world.
 Because of its relative isolation it’s got the purest strain of Ligurian bees in the world – just one of the reasons that foodies flock here.
 And if you like the smell of fish, get up close to the permanent seal colony!
 BUT … head back to Flinders Chase National Park to see why these rocks ROCK!

 7 Going Underground at Coober Pedy

 Just between us, you don’t actually have to go underground to find your very own piece of Australia’s national gem, the Opal!
-I found a piece in Coober Pedy’s main street without too much effort at all – although it WAS in a shop attached to a rather attractive ring 😀
+I found a piece in Coober Pedy’s main street without too much effort at all – although it WAS in a shop attached to a rather attractive ring with a price tag of just $600 😀

 Mostly underground, tiny outback opal mining town Coober Pedy is classic South Australian Outback with a harsh climate, distinctive mining town moonscape, the only underground campground in the world, the BIG Winch and just up the road, the longest man-made structure on earth – the Dog Fence!